pashpashpash/SamsungCMS/README.md

 3) Once you know how to filter the cms_db object (either locally or on server), hook up the home page reactive filtering

-    a) Basically just implement the applyFilters() function in main.js
+    – To do this, basically just implement the applyFilters() function in main.js